tejaswinibainadee/Project/README.md

 # Project
-This the Lab and PC management Web base Application.
+This is the Lab and PC management Web base Application.